 The other kind of mass gainer is more of a meal replacement.
 Still high in protein and carbs, they will also add more fats to the mix that are vital for processes involved in muscle building like anabolic hormone production.
 Consuming these at other points in the day, usually in conjunction with that all-important post-workout shake, ensures the fats and carbs are timed to optimise muscle building and minimise fat.

 Important Ingredients in a Mass Gainer

 Whey: This one’s a no brainer, and if you know what you’re looking for when it comes to your ‘normal’ protein shakes then you’ll know what to look for in a mass gainer too.
 An 80% protein content for a whey concentrate, and 90+% for isolate.
-This is your quick absorbing, water soluble form of protein that’s shuttled to you muscles and promotes lean mass.
+This is your quick-absorbing, water-soluble form of protein that’s shuttled to your muscles and promotes lean mass.

 Casein: Casein, or milk protein, is a common ingredient in mass gainers.
 It’s a longer chained molecule compared to whey and it’s much slower absorbing.
 You’ll often see both whey and casein used together as this provides a quick rush of protein post-workout followed by the sustained casein release throughout the day (or night).

 Egg protein: Eggs never let you down when it comes to protein.
 Often, whole egg powder or egg albumen (egg white) is included in mass gainers, and while the egg albumen is lean (around 95% protein), whole egg powder — fats included — has been linked with stimulated muscle protein synthesis.